 At the time I bought SeptiCleanse I was led to believe that it came with a money-back guarantee.
 In practice this was not the case.
 When I asked for a refund after the first heavy duty treatment didn’t work, the SeptiCleanse person told me they’d send another treatment.
 No money, just more powder.
 After that second treatment didn’t work, they sent me another “heavy duty” treatment.
 That didn’t work either and still no refund was extended to me.
 Eventually, I gave up and considered the whole thing a loss after more than half a year of trying.

 As I mentioned before, after hobbling along and trying in vain to fix my bad system, I did get things working properly and it’s been doing fine for years now, even with 5 to 7 people living in the house at any given time.
-Naturally, I’m very happy (and quite a bit richer).
+Naturally, I’m very happy (and quite a bit better off financially).
 The process I used didn’t involve any magic powder and hocus-pocus in the septic tank either, just good common sense applied to a method for maintaining the all-important leaching bed.
 I believe this kind of leaching bed maintenance is key and can be applied to most systems.
 And I guess it’s no mystery that septic system installers don’t build leaching beds to be maintained.
 But that’s okay.
 It’s the kind of thing that can be retrofitted by any handy homeowner who wants to avoid the kind of septic system failure that’s normally inevitable.